The Murderess by Alexander Papadiamantis

 The analysis of the novel’s final scene

-During her escape, two policemen have already tracked her moves and are chasing right after her.
+During her escape, two policemen have already tracked her movements and are chasing her.
 This pursuit puts Chadoula in a difficult situation, where she has to risk her life to cross the rising sea (Papadiamantis 1988 [1903], 156-7).
 As she gets trapped in the waves and is helplessly drowning under the water, she manages to turn around and take a last look at the cliff where her own dowry is located.
 This is the vineyard noted in the second retrospective narration in Chapter 1.
 Seconds before she drowns, her final thoughts are: “Oh, here’s my own dowry” (Papadiamantis 1988 [1903], 157).
-The futility and irony of this scene contrast with the protagonist's psychology.
+The futility and irony of this scene contrast with the protagonist’s psychology.

 Conclusions